hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages.md

 ## Hyperledger Fabric Components

 Using the sequence of instructions below, you can start two separate Fabric networks, each with a single channel and application contract (chaincode).
-You can also start an interoperation contract, a relay and a _driver_ acting on behalf of each network.
+You can also start an interoperation contract, a relay, and a _driver_ acting on behalf of each network.
 You can build a Fabric CLI tool with which you can initialize both networks' ledgers with access control policies, foreign networks' security groups (i.e., membership providers' certificate chains), and some sample key-value pairs that can be shared during subsequent interoperation flows.

 ### Fabric Network